-Rotating torque is in the 1300 to over 3200 lb-inch range, with between 12 and 24 volts at the motor.
-At 24 volts I measured 3240 lb-inches (366 Newton meters) This is significantly more than any rotator in the same price range (under \$US 600) and even higher than other rotators costing nearly twice as much.
-Check out the rotator comparison chart at: http://www.arraysolutions.com/Products/prosistelrotortable.htm and then compare prices.
+Rotating torque is in the 1300 to over 3200 lb-inch range, with between 13.8 and 24 volts at the motor.
+At 24 volts I measured 3240 lb-inches (366 Newton meters) This is significantly more than any rotator in the same price range and even higher than other rotators costing nearly twice as much.